Paulines (Paul of Thebes)

-Paulists, or Paulines, is the name used for Roman Catholic orders and congregations under the patronage of Paul of Thebes the First Hermit.
+Paulines, or Paulists, is the name used for Catholic orders and congregations under the patronage of Paul of Thebes the First Hermit.
 From the time that the abode and virtues of Paul of Thebes were revealed to Antony the Abbot, various communities of hermits adopted him as their patron saint.

 Male congregations

 Congregations divided according to gender.
-Male and female congregations each had distinct characteristics.
+Male and female congregations each have distinct characteristics.